 My comedic (but no less true) answer is that the best piece of equipment is “the one you actually use on a regular basis”.

-My typical follow-up comment is “In fact, the best fitness tool ever created is your own body”.
+My typical follow-up comment is “In fact, the best fitness tool ever created is your own body.
+Unfortunately, few people know how to use it properly”.

 When they laugh, I say…”No, SERIOUSLY!”.